Blancmange (band)

 The duo amicably broke up in 1986 but reformed in the late 2000s, and in 2011 released their fourth studio album, Blanc Burn.
 Luscombe left following the release due to ill health, and since then Arthur alone has continued to perform under the Blancmange name, releasing nine new studio albums along with a re-recording of the band's debut studio album, titled Happy Families Too...
 (2013).
 He has also been involved in a further three collaborative albums as Fader (with Benge) and Near Future (with Jez Bernholz).
+Luscombe died in 2025.

 Biography

 Formation

 Blancmange was formed in Harrow, London, in 1979 by lead vocalist Neil Arthur (born 15 June 1958, Darwen, Lancashire), instrumentalists Stephen Luscombe (born 29 October 1954, Hillingdon, Middlesex) and Laurence Stevens.
 Stevens left shortly after the band was formed, and Arthur and Luscombe continued as a duo.
 The group's name derived from the dessert of the same name.
 The duo released their first EP, Irene and Mavis, the following year, but their first real exposure came via the track "Sad Day" on the compilation album Some Bizzare Album (1981), alongside acts such as Soft Cell and Depeche Mode.
 This led to them signing a recording contract with London Records.
 In December 1981 they supported Japan on their "Visions of China" UK tour.